OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 ## Potential improvements / future work

 * Fishbase, world bird names, plant list
-* It would be good to find an alternative to the skeleton.
+* It would be good to find an alternative to the barrier taxonomy.
 One thing to try is continuity: we know that taxa cannot be matched only on name, but it is possible that pairs of 'nearby' taxa *can* be matched by name: if A and B are close in the source, and A maps by